wolfmanjm/kivy-smoothie-host/README.md

     keyboard_mode = system

 ### Common setup
-It is recommended to do this:-
+It is recommended to do this first...

     > sudo apt-get update
     > sudo apt-get upgrade

-Install some smoopi dependencies...
+Then install some smoopi dependencies...

     > python3 -m pip install --user --upgrade pyserial aiofiles